Speaking of California and flipping California, hail I share with you this next headline.

 The world's always been run by women.

-Yeah, but not now it wasn't.
+Yeah, but now it was a new level.

 It's women who say no.